Skip to product information

 Do I need an inverter with a solar charge controller?

-The controller manages DC charging only.
 To power AC appliances like microwaves, laptops, or TVs, you’ll need an inverter.
-Many Sapphire customers pair our LiFePO₄ batteries, an MPPT controller, and a pure sine inverter for a complete off-grid system.

 Can I mix different solar panels with one controller?

 It’s possible but not recommended.
 Panels of different wattages/voltages drag each other down, reducing efficiency.
-Best practice is matched panels, such as the 220W Sapphire panels which pair well with our controllers.
+There is also risk of over stressing things like bypass diodes and internal busbars in the panels.

 What protections are built into solar charge controllers?